 Grouping the region's countries by level of income (high, middle and low) shows that, overall, low-income countries have a higher burden of disease (almost equal to the world average).
 A breakdown by cause of DALYs shows that the poorest countries have a higher incidence of communicable diseases than middle- and high-income countries (ECLAC, 2006).
-An examination of figures at the country level mirrors the overall results, and shows that Haiti is strongly disadvantaged.
+Figures at the country level confirm the overall findings, and show that Haiti is strongly disadvantaged.

 Differential analysis of DALYs by age and sex shows where the burden of disease is concentrated.
 As indicated in table IV.1, the burden of disease tends to be concentrated in old age.
-However, the breakdown of three large groups of diseases shows that the burden of disease due to communicable causes is concentrated in the 0 to 14 age group, while non-communicable causes are concentrated in older adults.
-These ratios apply to men and women.
-At the same time, accidental and violent causes are concentrated in male adults (aged 15-59 years).
+However, the breakdown of three major groups of diseases shows that the burden of communicable illness is concentrated in the 0 to 14 age group, while non-communicable causes have the heaviest impact among older adults.
+These differences apply to men and women alike.
+Meanwhile, accidental and violent causes are concentrated in male adults (aged 15-59 years).

-Table IV.1 also shows that, in the low-income group, practically all age groups display more DALYs due to communicable diseases than the high-income group, whereas non-communicable diseases display similar trends in all income groups.
-This suggests that the low-income population group is at a triple disadvantage due to being poor, as well as having high levels of mortality and morbidity due to communicable and non-communicable causes alike.
-Such is the case of Panama, where the rate of communicable diseases is higher in disadvantaged areas (including suburbs) and indigenous zones than in the rest of the country (Ministry of Social Development, 2004).
+Table IV.1 also shows that low-income groups display more DALYs due to communicable diseases than high-income groups at virtually all ages, whereas all socio-economic levels show similar trends for non-communicable diseases.
+This suggests that the low-income population group is triply disadvantaged by poverty and high levels of mortality and morbidity due to both communicable and non-communicable causes.
+This occurs in Panama, where the rate of communicable diseases is higher in disadvantaged areas (including suburbs) and indigenous zones than in the rest of the country (Ministry of Social Development, 2004).